Ahead of rally, Virginia Senate acts, gun-control activists report threats

 The Virginia Senate late on Thursday passed bills to require background checks on all firearms sales, limit handgun purchases to one a month, and restore local governments’ right to ban weapons from public buildings and other venues.

+Gun-control activists have reported a growing number of online death threats as the lawmakers press on and ahead of a rally by arms enthusiasts on Monday in the state capitol of Richmond that authorities are trying to keep from becoming violent.

-Virginia, where Democrats promising stronger gun laws took control of the legislature, has become the focal point for the contentious American debate around the right to bear arms.
+Democrats promising stronger gun laws took control of the legislature in Virginia in 2019, putting the state at the center of the contentious American debate around the right to bear arms.
 Both Virginia houses are expected to pass the new laws.

-Gun-rights activists assert the U.S. Constitution guarantees their right to possess any firearm.
-Opponents say more restrictive gun laws would help lessen the number of people killed by guns each year.
+Supporters say more restrictive laws would help decrease the number of people killed by guns each year.
+Gun-rights activists assert the constitution guarantees their right to possess any firearm.

-Militias, neo-Nazis and other groups have vowed to swarm the Capitol in Richmond.
-Supporters of the new gun laws said on Friday that despite a spike in online threats against them, they will not back down on their demands for tougher laws.
+Militias, neo-Nazis and other groups have vowed to swarm the capitol.
+Supporters of the new laws said on Friday that despite a spike in online threats, they will not back down, however.

-“These extremists are afraid their guns will be taken away - we’re afraid our children will be taken away,” said Shannon Watts, founder of the Moms Demand Action group that advocates tougher gun laws.
+“These extremists are afraid their guns will be taken away - we’re afraid our children will be taken away,” said Shannon Watts, founder of the Moms Demand Action group that advocates tougher laws.
 “While the rally has grown in size and grown more extreme, what we will see Monday is a vocal minority.”

-Watts said that she, many members of her group and their families had been increasingly threatened online with death and rape, and Virginia members of her organization have had their home addresses and other personal information shared online, which they have reported to police.
+Watts said that she and many members of her group and their families had been increasingly threatened online with death and rape, and Virginia members of her organization have had their home addresses and other personal information shared online, which they have reported to police.

 Watts said some members of her group - which is part of Everytown, a 4-million-member organization funded by former New York mayor and presidential candidate Michael Bloomberg - would be on the ground at the rally.
-But she said the bulk of their efforts would go into working phone banks and keeping up pressure on Virginia legislators to pass the promised gun laws.
+But she said the bulk of their efforts would go to working phone banks and keeping up pressure on Virginia legislators to pass the promised gun laws.

 “We’ll not be intimidated,” Watts said on a conference call with journalists.
 “We’ll not back down.”

-Philip Van Cleave, leader of the pro-gun Virginia Citizens Defense League (VCDL), organizers of the rally, has rejected any calls for violence while openly welcoming militias from across the United States to provide security for his group.
+Philip Van Cleave, leader of the pro-gun Virginia Citizens Defense League (VCDL), organizers of the rally, has rejected calls for violence while openly welcoming militias from across the United States to provide security for his group.

 A spokesman for the Capitol Police said the group has worked closely with law enforcement officers on their rally plans.
 Van Cleave and other members of the group did not respond to multiple requests for comment.